 In Part 1, we pointed out that one might regard forex as being somewhat simple: you just need to know which pair to trade, when to get in, and when to get out.
 (An exception to this is with carry trading, where you also need to pay attention to a few other factors).
 Of course, all of the challenge is in those three little decisions.
-Here we discuss some of the major signals for knowing when to exit a trade.
+Here we discuss some of the major exit signals for knowing when to abandon a trade.

 For starters, the basic set of tools is almost identical to the entry signals.
 With entry, you look for a trend and jump in just before it starts.
 With exits, you simply look for the end of a trend or the beginning of a new one, and jump out before it’s too late.

 The big difference is that you are not usually looking for a new trend.
 By the time you can identify that a new trend has begun and is measurably significant, it’s already too late-you’re losing money.
 Instead, you should exit the market as soon as it is clear that the trend you bought on has ended.